-Many factors have been shown to play a role in a dog attack — breed, gender and neutering.
+Many factors have been shown to play a role in a dog attack — breed, gender, and neutering.

 Studies have shown that male dogs are over 6 times more likely to bite a person than female dogs.
 Also, neutered dogs are less likely to attack than dogs who remain intact.
 Furthermore, the frequency of attacks and degree of resulting harm to victims differs with the breed.

 Moreover, this category is responsible for 73% of the attacks on children and 81% of the attacks on adults.
-And, most frightening is that nearly 80% of attacks by these breeds result in a severe maiming or disfigurement of their victims(s) and nearly 70% of the attacks result in death.
+And, most frightening is that nearly 80% of attacks by these breeds result in severe maiming or disfigurement of their victims(s) and nearly 70% of the attacks result in death.

-Although there appears to be a greater incidence of death resulting from attacks by this category of breeds, this does not mean that these breeds are solely responsible for the startling number of dog bites to people each year.
+Although there appears to be a greater incidence of death resulting from attacks by this category of breeds, this does not mean that these breeds are solely responsible for the startling number of dog bites on people each year.

 Studies show that any dog can bite, but the degree of injury is more severe and the likelihood of a resulting fatality is greater among attacks by pit bulls and their closest relatives.

 Dog attacks result in costly medical treatment as well as physical pain and emotional scarring.
 Nearly one-fourth of the 4.5 million people bitten each year by dogs in the United States require medical attention.

 A dog attack victim can experience many medical complications resulting from an attack including infection of the wound site, and prolonged healing times.